Conference Program 2025

 Chair & Commentator: Luke Reynolds, University of Connecticut-Stamford

-Zachary Stoltzfus, Florida State University, “Sugar, Silk, and Soap: The Continental System and the Domestic Production of Luxury Goods in the First Empire”
+· “Sugar, Silk, and Soap: The Continental System and the Domestic Production of Luxury Goods in the First Empire,” Zachary Stoltzfus, FSU

-Patrick Callaway, University of Maine, “American Independence as a Supply Chain Crisis: Provisions and the Case of Nova Scotia 1783-94”
+· “American Independence as a Supply Chain Crisis: Provisions and the Case of Nova Scotia 1783-94,” Patrick Callaway, University of Maine

-Kimberly Nath, University of Wisconsin-Whitewater, “Everyday Objects: The American Revolution at Home through Goods”
+· “Everyday Objects: The American Revolution at Home through Goods,” Kimberly Nath, University of Wisconsin-Whitewater

 Panel 6C: Making a Career in Public History